ewpratten/ewpratten.com/content/as204466/_index.md

 ## Peering

 Looking to peer with the network?
 [Send me a message](/contact), and I'll work something out with you.
-Physical co-location is not a requirement.
+Physical co-location is not a requirement, I do most of my work through WireGuard tunnels.

 ## Sub-networks